gerryw1389/gerryw1389.github.io/_posts/2020-12-20-latest-ubuntu-install.md

 ### Description:

-Notes on latest ubuntu install
+Notes on latest ubuntu install.
+See my [dot files post](https://automationadmin.com/2022/01/dot-files) for some references to these settings.

 ### To Resolve: